Testimony alleging past Weinstein sexual assaults bolstered difficult case

 Mann said that soon after meeting Weinstein, she entered into an “extremely degrading” relationship with him that never included intercourse until, she testified, he raped her in 2013.

-The defense countered that the two women had consensual sex with Weinstein and used him to advance their careers.

-During withering cross-examination, Weinstein’s lawyers homed in on the fact that neither of them had gone to the police about the encounters.
+During withering cross-examination, Weinstein’s lawyers homed in on the fact that neither Haleyi or Mann had gone to the police about the encounters.

 They zeroed in on contact the women had with Weinstein after the incidents.
 Haleyi acknowledged accepting trips to Los Angeles and London from Weinstein, partly because she needed work, and signing messages to him “lots of love” and “peace and love.”